-Other design flourishes include the stabliser bar and capsule shaped thing (no idea what it is supposed to be though) mounted under the barrell.
-Neither of these seem to do anything that I can fathom but add to the rugged looks.
+Other design flourishes include the stabilizer bar and capsule-shaped thing (no idea what it is supposed to be though) mounted under the barrel.
+Neither of these seems to do anything that I can fathom but add to the rugged looks.

 On a more practical note, it has a sling/lanyard point on the base of the grip, like many other pistols, and a tactical rail at the top to add sights or ammo holders.